-Stage 1
+STAGE 1

 The incident must be categorised on the basis of the type of activity involved.
-The Council has decided that action should be taken in all cases of drug related activities and dealing.
+The Council has decided that action will be taken in all cases of drug related activities and dealing.
 Complaints regarding other types of anti-social behaviour, particularly those falling into category C, will only be dealt with if deemed appropriate.

-Stage 2
+STAGE 2